 Tongore Brook Farm "Big Flavor Grown Superfood" microgreens are 4 to 40 times richer in nutrients than their full-grown vegetable varieties.
 USDA Certified Organic and available year-round, they are sun-grown in bespoke soils, and irrigated in purified rainwater, and hand-harvested at peak flavor.
 All of our products are robust, vibrant in color, and intensely flavorful - typically lasting up to two weeks in storage.
 We serve retail and restaurant markets ranging from the Hudson Valley to New York City.
-Log-grown USDA Certified Organic shiitake mushrooms are also available seasonally.
+Unique USDA Certified Organic wild forest-crafted maple drinks and log-grown shiitake mushrooms are also available seasonally.
 Sales and distribution inquiries are welcome.

 “Money can’t buy better.
 The flavor is stunning, absolutely amazing.
 They are simply the most beautiful microgreens I have ever come across.
 I won’t buy anywhere else."

 - Executive Chef Shawn “Radar” Burnette

 "The Pea Shoots are like no other salad green, with dressing or without.
 Eating them is like experiencing the purified rainwater that feeds the plant itself.
 I like to cut the long stem greens to enjoy by the hand-full or fork-full at the best of meals."